Ativan (lorazepam), an antianxiety agent, has the chemical formula, 7-chloro-5-(o-chlorophenyl)-1,3- dihydro-3-hydroxy-2H-1,4-benzodiazepin-2-one:

 Pre-existing depression may emerge or worsen during use of benzodiazepines including lorazepam.
 Ativan (lorazepam) is not recommended for use in patients with a primary depressive disorder or psychosis.

-Use of benzodiazepines, including lorazepam, both used alone and in combination with other CNS depressants, may lead to potentially fatal respiratory depression.
-(See DRUG INTERACTIONS).
+Use of benzodiazepines, including lorazepam, both used alone and in combination with other CNS depressants, may lead to potentially fatal respiratory depression (see PRECAUTIONS: DRUG INTERACTIONS).

 In patients with depression, a possibility for suicide should be borne in mind; benzodiazepines should not be used in such patients without adequate antidepressant therapy.